 Crucial part, however, is your involvement.
 The course will give the opportunity for peer learning, sharing and exchanging on experiences from your working context and bringing in individual expertise.
 Furthermore, you will have the opportunity to work in small groups according to your interests and thematic areas.
 An online facilitator will accompany you throughout the whole learning experience.

 The training offers 6 modules in the form of webinars and peer exchanges.
 The total course duration is 8 weeks.
 We recommend investing approx. 3-4 hours per week for learning (1,5 hours for participation in the webinar and 2,5 hours for offline learning and assignments).
 The course is conducted several times a year and may be held both in English and French.

 The next trainings will take place from 21 September to 13 November.
 One training will be conducted in English and another one will be held in French language.

-If you are interested in participating in the online training, please contact firstname.lastname@example.org.
-More information on the registration procedure will follow soon.
+If you are interested in participating in the online training, please send the filled registration form to email@example.com..
+More information as well as the registration forms in English and French can be found under https://www.learning-giz.de/pub/Leave-no-one-behind-/id/19.9245.2-012.00.